Side effects of Accutane

 Dry feet (cracked heels)

-Dry feet affect people in winter and summer, especially the heels.
-Cracked heels are very painful when lotions, soaps, dirt, or chemicals get into them.
-Over-the-counter options can be very helpful to combat the dryness.
+Dry feet are common in winter and summer, especially cracked heels, which can be painful when soaps, dirt, or chemicals get in.
+Over-the-counter products can help a lot.

 Dry lips (Chapped Lips)